Skip to main content

 The Context Assumption

-Assuming the model understood implicit context was a frequent mistake.
-What seemed obvious to me wasn't necessarily obvious to the AI.
+Assuming the model processed implicit context was a frequent mistake.
+What seemed obvious to me wasn't necessarily encoded in the AI's training data.
 Explicitly stating assumptions and background information improved results significantly.

 The Perfect First Try Fallacy